The Chaser's War on Everything: Controversies and well-known stunts

 On 14 November 2007, The Chaser made an attempt to poke fun at Today Tonight and the way that they re-enact procedures and events which they base their stories on.
 As they had done several times before, they infiltrated the Seven Network's news headquarters at Martin Place and asked for the Today Tonight presenter Anna Coren, where they came dressed as pretend cameos for the re-enactment segments.
-However, within the headquarters, they were confronted by the staff of the building for alleged trespassing.
+Within the headquarters, they were confronted by the staff of the building for alleged trespassing.
 Both Today Tonight and their rival A Current Affair broadcast reports of the stunt, the Today Tonight broadcast claiming that they had finally caught the Chaser red-handed.
-However, A Current Affair did a relatively lighter report on the incident, seeming to take side with the Chaser.
-Channel Seven got an injunction to stop The Chaser showing the segment; however, The Chaser planned on challenging the injunction.
+A Current Affair did a relatively lighter report on the incident, seeming to take side with the Chaser.
+Channel Seven got an injunction to stop The Chaser showing the segment, which The Chaser planned on challenging.
 In place of their planned stunt, they shot a "hasty and dubious" reenactment of it.
 Channel 7 boss David Leckie exclaimed in an outburst at waiting photographers outside Channel 7's offices that The Chaser were "... nothing but a bunch of tossers, they're fucking wankers".
 Morrow responded, "I interpret those comments as David making overtures to us.
 Calling us wankers and tossers must mean he wants [to hire] us."